 This figure also tells us what wellness programs need to do to be successful.
-It all starts with our unhealthy behaviors.
+It all starts with our behaviors – unhealthy behaviors and health care costs go hand in hand.
 Comprehensive wellness programs that follow effective behavior change strategies will improve employee health behaviors and will reduce elevated health risks and, therefore, reduce healthcare costs.

 These programs will also help employees maintain these healthy behaviors for the rest of their lives.
 This is a pretty tall order and quite frankly, most wellness programs probably fail to produce these results.